 Indigo is for the love

-Indigo is the color of the rainbow that the human eye can’t see, but we know it’s there.
+Indigo is the color of the rainbow that is the hardest for the human eye to clearly distinguish, but we know it’s there.

 The same goes for the friendly vibes and welcoming nature of South Africans – it’s something you feel.

 I’ll never forget the time when my road trip buddy and I stopped for some street-side BBQ next to a metal shack on our way to the Drakensberg.
 At first the cook was a bit surprised to see us, but turned to all smiles when he realized we were foreigners interested in trying his food.

 His mother came out and was so delighted to have international guests, she took down my email address and invited me to stay if I ever returned to her town.
 She even followed up a few days later, extending the invitation once again.

 I don’t think I’ll ever forget that.
 Not her kindness nor her smile.

 Cape Town is hands-down one of the most beautiful cities in the world.
 A giant mountain rises up from the middle, and doesn’t quit until it circles the coast right out of the city.
 The sunsets there are just incredible, whether from the top of Table Mountain or from Camps Bay below.

 It used to be that when I was asked about my favorite country to travel in I’d have a hard time answering the question.
 They all have things that are great for certain interests, like hiking, beaches, or culture.
 However, now I have no problem answering that question: South Africa.
 Regardless of what you’re looking for in a vacation, chances are you’ll find it there.
 It really has everything.